 Apart from being gorgeous, this precious tree is also huge.
-14-mt tall, the circumference of the trunk is 11.5 mt and the diameter of its crown is 21 metres.
+14 mt tall, the circumference of the trunk is 11.5 mt and the diameter of its crown is 21 meters.

 Discover Sardinia’s traditional clothes

 This, too, is seasonal.
-One of the best things to do in Sardinia in May, the 1st, is to attend Sant’Efisio festival in Cagliari.
-You will see a long parade with the traditional costumes from all over the island.
+One of the best things to do in Sardinia on May 1st, is to attend the Sant’Efisio festival in Cagliari.
+You will see a long parade with traditional costumes from all over the island.
 This festival is very popular and attracts foreign and local tourists, so it’s usually very crowded.
 You will love it.